 The darkish grey color of the dial serves as almost a perfect background for the rose gold hands and the traditional sunburst pattern on it increases the level of contrast to even a higher level making it a perfectly readable ‘day’ watch.

-Besides the hands issue, it seems like almost a perfect timepiece for those spending most of their lives in business attire: highly-legible, elegant, dressy, and reliable.
+Besides the hands’ issue, it is almost a perfect timepiece for those spending most of their lives in business attire: highly-legible, elegant, dressy, and reliable.

 Build Quality: 5/5